stnever/beeper-server/README.md

 Channels are simply saved searches.
 They are useful to create quick bookmarks to common views into the data.
 For example, you can create a channel that lists all the beeps with the `#webserver` tag, or all beeps from sources `server1` and `server2`, or many other combinations.

+## Accounts

+Accounts represent users.
+This is used both to authenticate viewers of the web application, and also to store Subscriptions.
+Subscriptions are a way to say, "send me an email when a beep with these characteristics is received".

+The JSON representation is as follows:

+  {
+    # Required.
+Use only URL-friendly characters.
+    code: 'stnever',

+    # Optional, but you won't receive any emails if this is empty.
+    email: 'stnever@example.com',

+    # Optional.
+This will be used in the future to send text messages.
+    phone: '555-1234',

+    # This field stores the date this account was last used in the
+    # webapp.
+This is useful to determine which messages from its
+    # subscriptions are "new" or "unread".
+    lastAccess: new Date('2016-03-24T14:45:00Z'),

+    # Optional, the default is "human".
+These are useful to
+    # filter flesh-and-bone user accounts, from system (bot)
+    # accounts.
+The "root" account (created on system startup)
+    # is the only one that can create other accounts.
+    role: "human|system"

+    subscriptions: [
+      {
+        # This is a mongodb-like query object.
+Beeps that match
+        # this query will cause a notification to be sent to this
+        # account.
+Note that empty objects DO NOT match all beeps;
+        # to do this, specify criteria: {all:true}
+        criteria: Object,

+        # These boolean indicate that the notification is to be
+        # sent via text message or email.
+Additional notification
+        # methods are currently being brainstormed.
+        sms: false,
+        email: true
+      }
+    ]
+  }

+Accounts also have a password, but it is not associated with the resource above.
+To change it, check the OAuth documentation below.

 # REST API

 The Beeper service provides a simple REST api to post and retrieve beeps: